nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 6. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `add t/Watermelon juice d/Quick and easy watermelon juice i/One watermelon s/Juice the watermelon` : Add a new recipe titled `Watermelon juice` that has a description `Quick and easy watermelon juice`, an ingredient of `One watermelon`, and a step of `Juice the watermelon`
+   * `add t/Watermelon juice d/Quick and easy watermelon juice i/Watermelon, 3, Slices, 0.10 s/Juice the watermelon` : Add a new recipe titled `Watermelon juice` that has a description `Quick and easy watermelon juice`, an ingredient of `One watermelon`, and a step of `Juice the watermelon`
    * `delete 1 ` : Delete a recipe at index 1
    * `list` : Lists all recipes
    * `exit`: Exits the app